zy777777/NonGKI_Kernel_Build/README_EN.md

     - **HOOK_METHOD** - Two KernelSU patching methods are available:
         - **normal**: Standard patching, works in most cases.
         - [vfs](https://github.com/backslashxx/KernelSU/issues/5): Minimal patching method, which may improve hiding KernelSU but might cause ISO compliance issues with older Clang versions，And there are issues with support for kernels ≤4.9.
 It is recommended to enable this only for higher kernel versions.
+    - **PROFILE_NAME** - Enter the name of your modified ENV environment variable file, such as codename_rom_template.env.

 - **runs-on:** ubuntu-XX.XX
     - Different kernels may require different Ubuntu versions.
 The default is 22.04, but support for both 22.04 and 24.04 is available.
 The system version determines which package installation method is used.